Detroit Athletic Club: Contribution to cocktail history

 The Last Word, a gin-based, prohibition-era cocktail, was originally developed at the Detroit Athletic Club.
 The first publication in which the Last Word appeared was Ted Saucier's 1951 cocktail book Bottoms Up!.
 In it Saucier states that the cocktail was first served around 30 years earlier at the Detroit Athletic Club.
 A research in the archives of the Detroit Athletic Club by John Frizell revealed later that the drink was slightly older predating the prohibition era by a few years.
 It was already offered on the club's 1916 menu for a price of 35 cents, making it the club's most expensive cocktail at the time.

-While the drink eventually fell out of favor, it enjoyed a renewed popularity after being rediscovered by the bartender Murray Stenson in 2003 during his tenure at the Zig Zag Café and became a cult hit in the Seattle and Portland areas and spread to cocktail bars in major cities worldwide, ultimately spawning several variations.
+The drink eventually fell out of favor.
+It enjoyed a renewed popularity after being rediscovered by the bartender Murray Stenson in 2003 during his tenure at the Zig Zag Café.
+It became a cult hit in the Seattle and Portland areas and spread to cocktail bars in major cities worldwide, ultimately spawning several variations.